 Opportunities to explore with sensory bins and water tables are particularly enjoyable for toddlers and young preschoolers.
 Water tables are best done outdoors, as they can get messy, especially when they are used to cool off on hot days!
 As a note, always ensure that children have dry clothes to change into after water play.
 It can be helpful to encourage parents to bring in extra clothes to be left in the child’s cubby.

-We all know how much children enjoy getting messy, and projects that allow children to freely explore textures of squishy paints and art materials provide unique opportunities for sensory learning (Click here to learn more about the benefits of messy art).
-Messy art is best done outdoors where spills are welcome and clean-up is easy.
+We all know how much children enjoy getting messy, and projects that allow children to freely explore textures of squishy paints and art materials is a great way to combine creativity and sensory learning (Click here to learn more about the benefits of messy art).
+Messy art is best done outdoors, where spills are welcome and clean-up is easy.

 Elephant Toothpaste: